samuel025/Food-App/README.md

-# food_app
+# Ecommerce Food APP

-A new Flutter project.
-"# An ecommerce mobile app made with flutter"
+ An ecommerce mobile app made with flutter with a very nice UI